 other admission requirements |

-The MA Philosophy and Science is listed under croho code 60823 in Studielink.
-The regular MA Philosophy has croho code 60822.
-Both programmes are listed under the name "Philosophy".
-Please make sure that you are applying to the correct programme.
+The seven tracks of MA Philosophy and Science (CROHO code 60823) are all listed separately in Studielink.
+The regular MA Philosophy is listed under CROHO code 60822.
+Both programmes appear in Studielink under the name "Philosophy".
+Please double-check that you select the correct programme and track name when applying.

 Type of student | Deadline | Start course |